DeVilhena-Paulo/Geocoding/README.rst

 The package can easily be installed via pip::

-  $ pip install geocoding
+  pip install geocoding

 Before the first use, execute the following command::

-  $ geocoding
+  geocoding update

 For development or testing purposes
 -----------------------------------